 In the studio now ...
 Come back often to watch a selection of my paintings develop from start to finish.
-I usually work on several paintings at a time, with multiple steps of glazes planned out ahead of time, each glaze needing to dry before the next goes on.
-You'll see several underway now.
+I usually work on several paintings at a time, particularly with oils, which involve multiple glazes planned out ahead of time, each glaze needing to dry before the next.

-Strong west winds on the trailing edge of a nor'easter blow the tops off 15 - 20 ft. swells
+Strong westerly breezes on the edge of a nor'easter blow the tops off 15 - 20 ft. swells on the outgoing tide

 Captions explain the process step by step as this 11" x 14" oil painting takes shape.

-All images, design and text copyright Ellen H. Rice 2018, Ocean View, Delaware.
+All images, design and text Copyright Ellen Rice Associates LLC , 2021, Ocean View, Delaware.
 All rights reserved.